harcomaase/lsp-gpt/Readme.md

 }
 ```

 The downside is, that these invocations take quite a while: roughly between 8 and 14 seconds.
 Additionally, the token and cost usage should be investigated.
+But it's possible!